UWPCE-PythonCert/Py300/source/debugging.rst

 Exceptions
 ----------

-It's easier to ask for forgiveness than permission
+It's easier to ask for forgiveness than permission (Grace Hopper)

 When either the interpreter or your own code detects an error condition, an exception will be raised